Japanese History Digest

 Kofun period

-Towards the latter part of the Kofun period, the construction of large kofun tombs decreased, and instead, smaller cluster tombs were built in various places.
-This change is thought to indicate the spread of unique expressions of authority by local clans.
-Eventually, in the 7th century, with the spread of Buddhist culture and preparations for the introduction of the Ritsuryo system, kofun construction came to an end, and the era transitioned into the Asuka period.
+Towards the end of the Kofun period, the construction of large kofun tombs gradually decreased, and smaller cluster tombs were built in various places.
+This is thought to be a move by local clans to demonstrate their authority in their respective regions.
+In the 7th century, Buddhist culture began to spread, and the development of the Ritsuryo system began.
+Accordingly, the construction of kofun tombs came to an end, marking the end of the Kofun period and the transition to the Asuka period.

 Timeline of the Kofun period